zktx-io/sui-extension/README.md

 - **Compile Sui Smart Contracts**: Easily compile your Sui smart contracts from within VS Code.
 - **Deploy and Test**: Deploy and test your smart contracts using the zkLogin-generated wallet, all from within the extension.
+- **Format Sui Smart Contracts**: Format your Move smart contracts with Prettier, using `@mysten/prettier-plugin-move` for clean, readable, and consistent code.
 - **GitHub Codespaces Integration**: Increase the efficiency of your development workflow with full support for GitHub Codespaces.
 - **Unified Development**: Manage both front-end and back-end code in a single repository for streamlined development.
 - **Upgrade Smart Contracts**: Seamlessly upgrade and test your smart contracts.